lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 Instead, to actually achieve BPM you want (or precisely tell which one you're using) use following formula:<br>
 **`BPM = (Tempo x 96)/[4 rows of your groove setting]`**<br>
-[Note: 96 comes from having default 6 ticks per step groove, times 4 to achieve `ticks per beat`(24), then times 4 to reach actual value that OverClocked LSDj is using (96)] *A good practice* is to make sure your grooves are divisible by two in order to achieve half tempo if desired.
+[Note: 96 comes from having default 6 ticks per step groove, times 4 to achieve `ticks per beat`(24), then times 4 to reach actual value that OverClocked LSDj is using (96)]<br>
+Using the formula above you should calculate that picture above runs actually 138 BPM!<br>
+*A good practice* is to make sure your grooves are divisible by two in order to achieve half tempo if desired.

 It is highly recommended to use GBC and above for optimal performance,